 Chinese philosophy is very big on balance.
 To bring out the best in your home you want to ensure all of the five elements are represented.
-These are earth, fire, metal, water and wood.
+These are earth, fire, metal, water, and wood.
 Each of these has corresponding colours, which comes in handy for decorating.
-Wood is associated with green and brown; fire with red, bright yellow, orange, purple and pink; earth with pale yellow, sand and light brown; metal with white and grey; and water with blue and black.
+Wood is associated with green and brown; fire with red, bright yellow, orange, purple, and pink; the earth with pale yellow, sand, and light brown; metal with white and grey; and water with blue and black.
 Having a good blend of elements, including elemental colours, is supposed to boost the energetic quality of your home.
 If nothing else, it will create a beautiful, interesting space!

 To give your bank balance a boost, you might want to try some feng shui ideas for prosperity.
 One tip is to use water images or, even better, water features as part of your decor.
 Water is a symbol of abundance and pictures of clear, bright, moving streams are supposed to promote prosperity.
 Fish are also an auspicious symbol, so a small fish tank is very good feng shui.
 Just keep the cat away!

-We all want home to be a peaceful place, but often stress and busy schedules can disrupt family harmony.
-Feng shui has some ideas to help out.
+We all want a home to be a peaceful place, but often stressful and busy schedules can disrupt family harmony.
+Feng shui has some ideas to help in this area too.
 First, tidy up so your relationships aren’t bogged down in clutter.
 Use the colour green in the family room, as it represents wood energy and is the colour of nourishment and hope.
 Plants create a sense of growth and well-being, while family photos are a reminder of happy times and reinforce feelings of togetherness.

 What are your thoughts on feng shui?
 We’d love to hear your best tips for creating a harmonious home.
 Share in the comments!